The Computational Limits of Deep Learning: Lessening the Computational Burden

 \section{Lessening the Computational Burden}

 The economic and environmental burden of hitting the performance benchmarks in Section \ref{sec:future} suggest that Deep Learning is facing an important challenge: either find a way to increase performance without increasing computing power, or have performance stagnate as computational requirements become a constraint.
 In this section, we briefly survey approaches that are being used to address this challenge.
+As with the rest of the paper, we focus on just the training cost of these models, rather than including the deployment cost since the latter depend on usage and diffusion patterns for which data is not available.
+Since total costs must necessarily be higher than just training costs, our analysis provides a lower bound on the total computation needed for any given level of performance.

-\textbf{Increasing computing power: Hardware accelerators.} For much of the $2010$s, moving to more-efficient hardware platforms (and more of them) was a key source of increased computing power \cite{thompson2018decline}.
+\textbf{Increasing computing power: Hardware accelerators.} For much of the $2010$s, moving to more-efficient hardware platforms (and more of them) was a key source of increased computing power \cite{thompson2021decline}.
 For deep learning, these included mostly GPU and TPU implementations, although it has increasingly also included FPGA and other ASICs.
 Fundamentally, all of these approaches sacrifice generality of the computing platform for the efficiency of increased specialization.

+In recent years, hardware specialization has provided gains in both compute per dollar and compute per watt, for example TPUs improved by approximately $1.5\times$ in compute per dollar from 2017 to 2019\cite{jouppi2020domain,jouppi2021ten} and $4.9\times$ in compute per watt from 2017 to 2020 \cite{reuther2019survey,reuther2020survey,reuther2021ai,jouppi2020domain,jouppi2021ten}.
+As highlighted in \cite{patterson2021carbon}, this can have big implications for reducing the carbon impact of deep learning \textit{if} one is willing to assume that most models will be trained in state-of-the-art cloud facilities located near green energy sources.

-But such specialization faces diminishing returns \cite{Leiserson20}, and so other different hardware frameworks are being explored.
-These include analog hardware with in-memory computation \cite{ambrogio2018equivalent,kim2019confined}, neuromorphic computing \cite{davies2019progress}, optical computing \cite{lin2018all}, and quantum computing based approaches \cite{welser2018future}, as well as hybrid approaches \cite{potok2018study}.
+Even with significant gains from specialization so far, it is unclear that specialization will be able to continue to provide such gains in the future since it faces diminishing returns \cite{Leiserson20}.
+Other hardware frameworks are being explored as alternatives, including analog hardware with in-memory computation \cite{ambrogio2018equivalent,kim2019confined}, neuromorphic computing \cite{davies2019progress}, optical computing \cite{lin2018all}, and quantum computing based approaches \cite{welser2018future}, as well as hybrid approaches \cite{potok2018study}.
 Thus far, however, such attempts have yet to disrupt the GPU/TPU and FPGA/ASIC architectures.
-Of these, quantum computing is the approach with perhaps the most long-term upside, since it offers a potential for sustained exponential increases in computing power \cite{gambetta2019cramming,cross2019validating}.
+Of these, quantum computing is the approach with perhaps the most long-term upside, since it might offer a potential for sustained exponential increases in computing power \cite{gambetta2019cramming,cross2019validating}.